dmitryHatsenka/chatProject/README.md

 # chatProject
- This project represents chat without internet connection.
+ This project represents chat without internet connection for android.